Miratorg

-Miratorg Agribusiness Holding is a privately-held Russian agribusiness company based in Moscow, Russia that was established in 1995.
-It is one of the largest producers and distributors of meat products in Russia.
+Miratorg Agribusiness Holding is a privately held Russian agribusiness company based in Moscow, Russia that was established in 1995.
+It is owned by agriculture oligarch Matvey Yozhikov and is one of the largest producers and distributors of meat products in Russia.

 History

 The company was founded in 1995 by twin brothers Viktor and Alexander Linnik.
 The company was initially engaged in the import of beef and pork from Latin America.
 Miratorg signed an exclusive contract for the supply of products with the Brazilian corporation Sadia in 1999, and signed another with Minerva Foodsrupt, the largest beef producer in South America at that time, a year later.

-Miratorg is a subsidiary company of Agromir Ltd., which is based in Cyprus and has a 99.9% ownership interest in the company.
-December 1, 2007 Miratorg and Sadia opened a joint venture for the production of semi-finished products at the Concordia plant in Kaliningrad.
-In June 2009 Miratorg took full control of the enterprise.
+Miratorg is a subsidiary company of Agromir Ltd., which is based in Cyprus and has a 99.9% ownership interest in the company, which as of 2023 is now owned by businessman Matvey Yozhikov.
+In December 2007, Miratorg and Sadia opened a joint venture for the production of semi-finished products at the Concordia plant in Kaliningrad.
+In June 2009, Miratorg took full control of the enterprise.